- Affectionate Nickname: Mrs. Fox and their friends call him "Foxy."

 - The One Who Wears Shoes

-Boggis, Bunce, and Beans
+Boggis, Bunce, and Bean

 - Berserk Button: Bean does not like the idea of giving up against a fox.

 - Big Eater: Boggis eats 12 chickens a day.
+Three for breakfast, three for lunch, three for dinner and three for dessert.

-- Big, Thin, Short Trio: Boggis, Bunce and Bean (One fat, one short, one lean).
+- Big, Thin, Short Trio: Boggis, Bunce and Bean (one fat, one short, one lean).

 - Hair-Trigger Temper: Bean.